 Major costs in Canada when you return can be the purchase of real estate for living in or investment, a vehicle, or even money for a post-secondary education for your child.
 Living expenses in major cities in Canada are continually rising, so plan on having enough cash in Canada to live comfortably, too.
 Clearly, bringing some money to Canada is essential.

 I have added some USD foreign exchange considerations to the "Moving Back to Canada from USA" page, which can give you some general ideas.

 The opportunity facing Canadians considering moving their USD funds to CAD is embodied in this chart:

-Quite simply, the mid-term projection of the USD is anyone's guess, but as of mid-2017, it is very strong and this is certainly a very, very good time to move money back to CAD from USD.
+Quite simply, the mid-term projection of the USD is anyone's guess, but as of late-2017, it is still strong (though dropping) and this is certainly a very good time to move money back to CAD from USD.
 The USD seems to be strong, but there are so many variables changing in world economics that is very hard to predict what will happen next.